 There is a large population of Tarpon around Channel Bridges, Tom’s Harbor, Seven Mile Bridge, and Long Key.
-Also, look for them on the flats near Islamorada Key.
-Additionally by Buchanan Bank in Marathon near Jack Banks are all considered good places to fish.
+Also, look for them in the flats near Islamorada Key.
+Additionally, Buchanan Bank in Marathon near Jack Banks are all considered good places to fish.
 While present near the Keys year-round, peak season runs from March until July.
 During springtime, Tarpon can mostly be located on the Florida Bayside.
 But as the year progresses, they start moving to the Atlantic side looking for deep water.

 The best locations are always Marquesas Keys, Harbor of Key West Harbor, and the famous Bahia Honda Bridge.
 Starting sometime in May, lasting through the middle of July is the best month to focus on the bridges that hold Tarpon.
-To catch more resident fish and exception to the rule, in Key West Harbor has feeding Tarpon January through March every year.
+To catch more resident fish and exceptions to the rule, Key West Harbor has feeding Tarpon January through March every year.
 One of the places in the Keys that holds big Tarpon and in big numbers is Marquesas Keys.
 Simply because it is uninhabited, the Islands are located South of Key West and are only accessible by boat.
-The Bahia Honda Bridge is a commonplace also to find Tarpon, this bridge used to connect Spanish Harbor and Bahia Honda Key.
-These waters are surrounded by Tarpon all year long, because of the residential Tarpon and Migration of tarpon.
+The Bahia Honda Bridge is a commonplace also to find tarpons, this bridge is used to connect Spanish Harbor and Bahia Honda Key.
+These waters are surrounded by Tarpon all year long, because of the residential Tarpon and the Migration of tarpon.

 Biscayne Bay Tarpon Fishing